colin-nolan/picaxe-tools/README.md

 If you require cross-platform support of the original directives, [this effort has been made in the community](https://github.com/Patronics/PicaxePreprocess) to preprocess some of them.

 ### Exit Codes
-The exit codes that the program gives have a meaning - see [constants.sh for details](./constants.sh).
+The exit codes that the program gives have a meaning - see [the constants file for details](./pipeline/constants.sh).
 There can be useful if used as part of a script or if logging is turned down.

 ### Long Format Arguments
 Yes: `--chip picaxe08m2`

 No: `--chip=picaxe08m2`